 But what does it mean to be in the “Complex” domain … or more generically, what is a “complex adaptive system”?
-There’s a lot of science behind those words, but let’s focus on some commonly accepted properties, and how they apply to the field of service management:
+There’s a lot of science behind those words, but let’s focus on some commonly accepted properties, and how they apply to the field of service management (and Cynefin):

 So how can we possibly hope to manage our complex, adaptive IT services?
 There are many possible techniques that could be used, but I would like to return to the Cynefin framework, where the rule of thumb is to “Probe, Sense, Respond”.

 - Probe: Make a small change to an agent under your control.
 Modify the service desk policy to limit interactions to email-only.
 Introduce standard, pre-approved changes.